AnTranQuoc/Stroke-Prediction/README.md

    `pip install pandas numpy scikit-learn imbalanced-learn ydata-profiling lazypredict streamlit joblib`

    *Note: ydata_profiling can only be installed with python versions greater than 3.9 and less than 3.13 In case you do not have the corresponding python version:

-      `python -m venv .venv`

-      `pip install -r requirements.txt`
+   1. List available Python versions: `py -0`

+   2. Create python environment, in here there's version 3.12: `py -3.12 -m venv venv`

+   3. Activate the environment:  `.\venv\Scripts\activate`

+   4. Install the required dependencies:

+    `pip install pandas numpy scikit-learn imbalanced-learn ydata-profiling lazypredict streamlit joblib`

 ## Usage
 1. Start the Flask application: